 Dr Nader Karimi

-My current research is in the broad area of thermo-fluids with an emphasis on energy conversion and storage.
-Of particular interest are the thermochemical energy technologies, which mainly include the following topics.
+My current research is in the broad area of thermo-fluids with an emphasis on sustainable energy.
+Of particular interest are thermal management techniques and thermochemical energy technologies, which mainly include the following topics.

 - Thermochemical storage of renewable energies